 Does the price change for multiple bottle purchases?

 As a matter of fact, it does!
 By purchasing six bottles, you receive a 5% discount.
 By purchasing 12 bottles, you receive a 10% discount!

 ORDERS, SHIPPING AND RETURNS

 Do you ship to all 50 states?

-At this time, we are unable to ship to the following states: Alabama, Arkansas, Delaware, Kentucky, Iowa, Mississippi, Oklahoma, Rhode Island, South Dakota, Utah and P.O.
+At this time, we are unable to ship to the following states: Alabama, Arkansas, Delaware, Kentucky, Mississippi, New Hampshire, Oklahoma, Rhode Island, South Dakota, Utah and P.O.
 Boxes.